rtmigo/prefnotifiers_flutter/README.md

     // myParameter.value changed to 5.
     // The widget will rebuild momentarily (i.e. on the next frame)
     //
     // Shared prefs is still holds value 3.
-    // But asynchronous writing already started
+But asynchronous writing
-    // It will be updated in a few milliseconds
+    // already started.
+It will update in a few milliseconds }
-}
 ```